UART

 packet = build_packet(0x01, [0x10, 0x20])

-await uart.tx(packet)
+uart.tx(packet)

-response = await read_packet(uart)
+response = read_packet(uart)

 Line-Based Protocol